Click each question to show or hide.

 14. What are official ACT or official SAT Test scores?

-Official ACT or official SAT exam scores are ACT or SAT test score reports sent directly to the Midwestern State University Admissions Office from ACT Inc. (ACT) or from the College Board (SAT).
+ACT or SAT exam scores are considered official when sent directly to Midwestern State University from ACT Inc. (ACT) or from the College Board (SAT).

 15. What are official high school or official college transcripts?